 (16) Any child who has been determined eligible for adoption subsidy whose adoption has been dissolved by termination of parental rights or by the death of the adoptive parents will retain his or her original subsidy eligibility if subsequently placed for adoption.

-The department may pay the adopting parents a subsidy for medical, surgical, hospital and related require services, including medical assistance needed as a result of a physical or mental condition of the child which existed prior to the adoption.
-The need for medical assistance subsidy must be established and authorized prior to the signing of the subsidy agreement adoption placement, although the service might not actually be needed until a later date.
-When this need is not established prior to the signing of the subsidy agreement placement and the adoptive parents feel they have been wrongly denied a post adoption service subsidy benefits on behalf of an adopted child, they have the right to request a fair hearing.
-If, through the fair hearing process, the service subsidy is approved, the effective date of the subsidy service will be the date the family officially requested the service subsidy.
+The department may pay the adopting parents a subsidy for medical, surgical, hospital and related services. , needed as a result of a physical or mental condition of the child which existed prior to the adoption.
+The need for medical assistance by subsidy must be established and authorized prior to the adoption placement, although the service might not actually be needed until a later date.
+When this need is not established prior to the placement and the adoptive parents feel they have been wrongly denied services subsidy benefits on behalf of an adopted child, they have the right to request a fair hearing.
+If, through the fair hearing process, a service subsidy is approved, the effective date of the service subsidy will be the date the family officially requested the service subsidy.
 Retroactive payment dating back to the date of placement will not be approved.

-subsidy must be terminated when the condition for which it was granted no longer exists or on the child’s 18th birthday, whichever occurs first .
+Medical subsidy must be terminated when the condition for which it was granted no longer exists or on the child’s 18th birthday, whichever occurs first.
 Children needing residential mental health services will be referred to the district’s Alcohol, Drug Abuse and Mental Health Program Office, children’s program for services.

-subsidy is not to include those costs which can be or are covered by the adopting family’s medical insurance, Children’s Medical Services, Children’s Mental Health Services, Medicaid or local school districts.
+medical subsidy is not to include those costs which can be or are covered by the adopting family’s medical insurance, Children’s Medical Services, Children’s Mental Health Services, Medicaid, Agency for Persons with Disabilities or local school districts.

 Specific Authority 409.166 FS.
 Law Implemented 409.166 FS.
 History–New 2-14-84, Formerly 10M-8.21, 10M-8.021, Amended 12-23-97, 8-19-03,________.